Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 What Is the Timeline of Recovery for FUT Hair Transplants?

-Recovering from a FUT hair transplant occurs in distinct phases, each crucial to achieving optimal results.
-Hair transplant recovery timeline is inspected in four sections:
+Recovering from a FUT hair transplant occurs in distinct phases, each one shaping the final result.
+The hair transplant recovery timeline breaks into four sections:

 Early Recovery Phase (Weeks 2-4): As healing progresses, the transplanted hair begins to shed in a natural process called ‘shock loss.’
 Although the visible hair falls out, the follicles remain intact, preparing for regrowth.
 The donor area still feels tight or slightly sensitive, but overall discomfort should subside.